Summary Video- EWU Benefactors Dinner May 2012

 Please add your comments on our online comments wall

-To coincide with the exhibit, EWU Libraries is hosting four events.
+To coincide with the exhibit, EWU Libraries is hosted four events.

 Final drawing for Where the Wild Things Are, © 1963 by Maurice Sendak, all rights reserved.

 Opening remarks from Rabbi Michael Goldstein.
 Featuring the Kosher Red Hots klezmer band, storytelling by Karrie Brown.
-Traditional Jewish light refreshments will be served.
+Traditional Jewish light refreshments were served.

 The Spokane Area's Children's Chorus will perform Maurice Sendak and Carole King's musical Really Rosie Kristina Ploeger, EWU Asst.
 Professor of Music and Artistic Director of Chorus